jlattmann/jlattmann.github.io/_pages/about.md

 <div style="text-align: justify;" markdown="1">

 Hi!
-I am Johannes Lattmann, a doctoral researcher at the [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/), at the University of Mannheim.
-I am also an associate researcher at the Chair of Comparative Politics with Prof. Marc Debus and teach courses on quantitative text analysis and research design.
+I am Johannes Lattmann, a Postdoctoral researcher at the Goethe University Frankfurt.

+I have been associated with the [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/), at the University of Mannheim, and will defend my dissertation in September.
+Here, I was also an associate researcher at the Chair of Comparative Politics with Prof. Marc Debus and taught courses on quantitative text analysis and research design.

 I focus on political behaviour and political economy in European democracies, examining changes in public opinion and attitudes.
 In my dissertation, I focus on the consequences of the allocation of EU place-based policies.
 Methodologically, I utilize a range of quantitative methods, including causal inference, experiments, and various techniques from the computational text analysis toolkit.